'I wanted to try new players' - Egypt coach Javier Aguirre unfazed by Niger draw | Goal.com

 12 points from five previous qualifying games had sealed the north Africans' spot at the biennial tournament, winning hosting rights in January, however, meant all that mattered less.

-Aguirre then opted to inundate his 25-man selection for the final Group C game and Tuesday's friendly against Nigeria with inexperienced players, leaving the likes of Mohamed Salah and Ahmed Hegazi out.
+Aguirre then opted to inundate his 25-man selection for the final Group J game and Tuesday's friendly against Nigeria with inexperienced players, leaving the likes of Mohamed Salah and Ahmed Hegazi out.

 Saturday's clash saw debut handed to five players.
 Pyramids’ duo Ahmed Mansour and Nabil Dunga, Al Ahly loanee Amar Hamdi - who gave a fantastic assist for Trezeguet's curtain raiser - all started the game, with Ismaily’s Abdelrahman Magdi and Zamalek loanee Mostafa Mohamed making appearances in the second half.